resnext/solaris-api-client/README.md

 API Client for binary options platform Solaris.

 ## General API Client usage.
-Your can configure used httpClient using $options param of ApiClient constructor.
+Your can configure used HTTP client using $options param of ApiClient constructor.

 ### Error handling